dlittig/sensony/README.md

 # Sensony

-Sensony is a simple tool with which you can manage sensors.
+Sensony is a simple tool with which you can manage sensor data.
+Data can be temperature, elevation, humidity or pressure for example.
 Sensony includes a simple REST API that receives updates from sensors and saves them to the database.

 ## Requirements